OpenEIT/openeit.github.io/docs/source/index.rst

 `download the OpenEIT Installer for OSX <https://drive.google.com/file/d/1HyXHlD_yWJ59-XPO1OVrtmmT3S0sozim/view?usp=sharing>`_

-Or click on the detailed installation instructions on the left menu bar which gives instructions applicable for OSX, Windows and Linux.
+Or click on the left menu where it says 'installation' to get detailed instructions applicable for OSX, Windows and Linux.

 Join the Community Technical Discussion List
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^